-The following are the modes you can select.
+Following is the modes you can select.

-None: Remain VLAN setting, no QinQ.
+None: Remian VLAN setting, no QinQ.

 802.1Q Tunnel: The QinQ command applied to the ports which connect to the C-VLAN.
 The port receives tagged frame from the C-VLAN.
 Add a new tag (Port VID) as S-VLAN VID.
 When the packets are forwarded to C-VLAN, the S-VLAN tag is removed.